Diary of Ebenezer 'Edward' Barron, 1901 - Part 5

 to go & formed front out of

-their own a accord - turning their
+their own accord - turning their

-heads to the storm
+backs to the storm

-we stood there till it
+We stood there till it

-abated somewhat &
+had abated somewhat &

-then off again.
-I am not
+then off again - I am not

-exagerating when I say that
+exaggerating when I say that

 the water was running out